-The emirates are inhabited by 9 million people.
-The capital is Abu Dhabi, although the most populated city and well-known city is Dubai, which is one of the most cosmopolitan cities worldwide.
-Arab and English are the official languages.
-The official currency is the United Arab Emirates Dirham (AED).
+The Emirates are inhabited by 9 million people.
+The capital is Abu Dhabi, although the most populated and well-known city is Dubai, which is one of the most cosmopolitan cities on the planet.
+Arabic and English are the official languages, and the official currency is the United Arab Emirates Dirham (AED).

-The UAE is the 30th economy by volume of GDP.
-The federation is one of the richest countries worldwide, supported by a liberal and open economy with the 8th highest per capita income worldwide and a considerable annual trade surplus.
+The UAE is ranked the 30th largest economy by volume of GDP.
+The federation is also one of the richest countries worldwide, supported by a liberal and open economy with the 8th highest per capita income worldwide and a considerable annual trade surplus.
 The UAE's wealth is largely based on the exploitation of oil, having the seventh largest reserves of oil worldwide.
-It also has one of the largest natural gas reserves worldwide, but is mostly used domestically as a raw material to generate electricity and for injection into mature oilfields.
-Last years, the country made efforts to diversify its economy, but with the exception of Dubai, most of the UAE is still dependent on oil revenues.
+It also has one of the largest natural gas reserves on the planet, but that is mostly used domestically as a raw material to generate electricity and for injection into mature oilfields.
+In recent years, the country has made determined efforts to diversify its economy, but with the exception of Dubai, most of the UAE is still dependent on oil revenue.

-The tourism is one of the largest non-oil sectors, housing the most luxury hotels worldwide, and driving the real estate and infrastructure sector, and the retail sector.
-Specially in Dubai, which is one of the largest shopping hubs worldwide.
-Other important industries include the manufacture and maintenance of civil, military and related aerospace equipment, defense electronics, and other related equipment, and telecommunications.
+Tourism is one of the largest non-oil related sectors of its economy; the Emirates is home to the most luxury hotels to be found in any city worldwide, and tourism continues to drive the real estate and infrastructure sector, as well as the retail sector.
+This is especially the case in Dubai, which is one of the largest shopping hubs of the globe.
+Other important industries include the manufacture and maintenance of civil, military and related aerospace equipment, defense electronics, and other related equipment, as well as telecommunications.

-The financial sector has also special importance in both Dubai and Abu Dhabi.
-The Dubai International Financial Center (DIFC) is a Dubai's free-zone and the major global financial hub of the Middle East, Africa and South Asia markets.
-It has its own independent regulator and judicial system, common law framework, full foreign-ownership, no capital controls, its own capital market and a tax-friendly regime, where major international financial institutions have their branch or subsidiary.
-Other relevant financial center is the Abu Dhabi Global Market.
+The financial sector is also of special importance to both Dubai and Abu Dhabi.
+The Dubai International Financial Center (DIFC) is Dubai's free-zone and the major global financial hub of the Middle East, Africa and South Asia markets.
+It has its own independent regulator and judicial system, common law framework, full foreign-ownership, no capital controls, its own capital market and a tax-friendly regime, where major international financial institutions have their branches or subsidiaries.
+Another important financial center is the Abu Dhabi Global Market.

-In addition, the UAE has forty-five free zones, where their incorporated companies can benefit from a hundred percent foreign ownership, full import and export tax exemption, hundred percent repatriation of capital and profits, corporate tax exemption and no personal income taxes, no currency restrictions, double taxation treaties, low cost of operations, fast-track start-up and licensing procedures, one-stop-shop administration services.
-Besides provide legal, housing, residency visas, labor and other facilities.
+In addition, the UAE has forty-five free zones, where incorporated companies can benefit from 100% foreign ownership, full import and export tax exemption, 100% repatriation of capital and profits, corporate tax exemption and no personal income taxes, no currency restrictions, double taxation treaties, low cost of operations, fast-track start-up and licensing procedures, and one-stop-shop administration services.
+The free zones also provide legal, housing, residency visas, labor and other facilities.

-Free zones are broadly categorized as sea port free zones, airport free zones, and mainland free zones, and each caters one or more business industries.
-There are three free-zones, Jebel Ali (Dubai), Ajman and RAK (Ras al Khaimah) where it is possible to incorporate an Offshore Company.
-Offshore Companies may have some restrictions to do business with residents and own real estate within the country (except Jebel Ali's, which can own certain properties within Dubai).
-Offshore companies in UAE benefit from low capital requirements, confidentiality and easy accounting.
+Free zones are broadly categorized as sea port free zones, airport free zones, and mainland free zones, and each caters to one or more business industries.
+There are three free zones - Jebel Ali (Dubai), Ajman and RAK (Ras al Khaimah) - where it is possible to incorporate an Offshore Company.
+Offshore Companies may have some restrictions on doing business with residents and owning real estate within the country (except Jebel Ali's, which can own certain properties within Dubai).
+Offshore companies in the UAE benefit from low capital requirements, confidentiality and easy accounting.